Background pattern

 Consult your doctor or pharmacist before starting to take Relert if:

-• You have diabetes.
+• you have diabetes.

-• You smoke or are undergoing nicotine replacement therapy.
+• you smoke or are undergoing nicotine replacement therapy.

-• You are a male over 40 years old.
+• you are a male over 40 years old.

-• You are a postmenopausal woman.
+• you are a postmenopausal woman.

 Repeated use of migraine medications

-Use of Relert with other medications
+Using Relert with other medicines

-Inform your doctor or pharmacist if you are using, have used recently or may need to use any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-*ISRSs – Selective serotonin reuptake inhibitors.
+*SSRIs – Selective serotonin reuptake inhibitors.

-**IRSNs – Serotonin and noradrenaline reuptake inhibitors.
+**SNRIs – Serotonin and norepinephrine reuptake inhibitors.

 Taking Relert with food and drinks